Books Sandwiched In

 - FFRPL has been a long-standing Fiscal Sponsor of the Rochester Children’s Book Festival (RCBF) which takes place annually on the first Saturday of November at Monroe Community College.
 Learn more here

 - RCBF’s free Festival-To-Go program brings the Festival to K-6 students at select Rochester City Schools each year who might not otherwise have access.
-For FY2018-19, the Festival to Go will provide each student with a complimentary copy of an autographed, personalized book by an author who has visited their class.
-FFRPL is proud to be able to support this new project with funds received by Donor and Library advocate Susan Brown and from the Ruby M. Jefferson Memorial Book Fund.
+For FY2018-19, the Festival to Go provided each student with a complimentary copy of an autographed, personalized book by an author who visited their class.
+FFRPL was proud to be able to support this new project with funds received by Donor and Library advocate Susan Brown and from the Ruby M. Jefferson Memorial Book Fund.
 Learn more here

 Greater Rochester Teen Read

 - For the last 6 years, FFRPL has served as the Fiscal Agent for the Greater Rochester Teen Read.
 We also help support their program and publicity efforts.

 - GRTR encourages everyone in the community to read the same Young Adult book.
 Many copies of the featured book, including back list titles by each author, are available at libraries across Monroe County.
 Learn more here

 - The Rainbow Dialogues were designed as a series of community building conversations demonstrating how LGBTQ+ history and archival documents from the past are relevant today.
 The Dialogues reference and contextualize LGBTQ+ life in Rochester against the backdrop of local and national social justice issues.
 Learn more here